Masaki-Morimoto/CNN-MLP_and_CNN-AE-network-structure-with-supplemental-scalar-inputs/README.md

 ## CNN-MLP and CNN autoencoder with supplemental scalar values

-This repository contains source codes utilized in a part of "Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization," arXiv:2101.02535 [physics.flu-dyn.].
+This repository contains source codes utilized in a part of "Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization," Theor.
+Comput.
+Fluid Dyn.
+(2021) (https://doi.org/10.1007/s00162-021-00580-0) (arXiv:2101.02535 [physics.flu-dyn.]).

 In this repostiry, sample codes for two types of neural networks are provided;
 1. a CNN-MLP type neural network which is trained to estimate drag and lift force coefficient of flow over a flat plate with its supplemental scalar values, i.e., a Re number and an angle of attack